Hair Loss Causes In Men

 Most causes of hair loss in men can be attributed to one of the following reasons:

-- Scarring from accidents, surgery, chemical and thermal burns.
+• Scarring from accidents, surgery, and chemical and thermal burns

 Male pattern baldness causes your hair follicles to shrink gradually over time until they stop regrowing.
-Without proper attention, it can eventually progress to the point where only hair on the sides and rear of the head are left.
-With timely treatment this outcome can be prevented.
+Without proper attention, it can eventually progress to the point where only hair on the sides and rear of the head is left.
+With timely treatment, this outcome can be prevented.

-Much less common than male pattern hair loss is patchy hair loss and spot baldness, also known as Alopecia Areata.
-Alopecia Areata is actually an autoimmune disease and occurs when your body’s immune system attacks your hair follicles, leaving a smooth, round patch of hairless skin.
+Much less common than male pattern hair loss is patchy hair loss and spot baldness, also known as alopecia areata.
+Alopecia areata is actually an autoimmune disease and occurs when your body’s immune system attacks your hair follicles, leaving a smooth, round patch of hairless skin.
 Patchy hair loss can happen in otherwise healthy people.